LoyolaChicagoBooks/scalaworkshop/source/install.rst

-To work around false compilation errors in Scala worksheets, we also recommend a standalone installation of Scala (sufficient for projects without external dependencies) or SBT.
+To work around false compilation errors in Scala worksheets, we also recommend a standalone installation of Scala (sufficient for projects without external dependencies) or sbt.

 IDE Option: Eclipse Scala IDE